Wildlife Wildlife & Community Conservation in Tanzania

 • Experience conservation where the bush meets the beach

-How do I get involved as a Kisampa Conservation Volunteer?
+How do I get involved as a conservation volunteer?

-Kisampa Conservancy is located on the east coast of Tanzania, close to Saadani National Park.
-This unique location allows volunteers to experience both coastal and inland ecosystems, making it one of the most diverse wildlife conservation volunteer placements in Tanzania.
+The project is located on the east coast of Tanzania, sharing a border with Saadani National Park.
+This unique setting allows volunteers to experience both coastal and inland ecosystems, making it one of the most diverse conservation environments in the country.

 Fun Outings and Activities